Sulfur Hexafluoride Non-Electric, Non-Semiconductor Reporting Information

 Distributors who sell SF6 into California are required to report the sales from the previous calendar year annually to CARB by March 30 of the following year.

 Reports for the 2018 calendar year due March 30, 2019.
 Please submit your finished report.
 Ensure you have downloaded the most recent reporting spreadsheet, available via the blue button.

-To register as a distributor, contact Mackenzie Montrose and include the following information:
+To register as a distributor, contact SF6 Reporting and include the following information:

 - Business Name